J. J. Abrams's unrealized projects: Death of a King TV series

-Killers of the Flower Moon film
+Killers of the Flower Moon

-On March 10, 2016, Abrams was set to direct the film adaptation of David Grann's Killers of the Flower Moon.
+In March 2016, Abrams was set to direct the film adaptation of David Grann's Killers of the Flower Moon.
 In 2021, the book was adapted into a film directed by Martin Scorsese and starring Leonardo DiCaprio, Robert De Niro, Lily Gladstone, and Jesse Plemons.

-Dream Jumper film
+Dream Jumper

 On April 1, 2016, Abrams was planning on producing the film adaptation of Greg Grunberg's graphic novel Dream Jumper for Paramount Pictures.
 It is unknown if the project will be live-action or animated and who will write the script.

-Kolma film
+Kolma

-On April 18, 2016, Abrams was producing Marielle Heller’s film Kolma, a remake of the Israeli film All I’ve Got, with Daisy Ridley in talks to star for Paramount.
+On April 18, 2016, Abrams was announced to produce Marielle Heller's film Kolma, a remake of the Israeli film All I've Got, with Daisy Ridley in talks to star at Paramount.

-Beta film
+Beta

-On 23 June 2016, Abrams was set to produce Ed Solomon’s script Beta, which is said to be combine Solomon’s comedy with Inception and The Matrix, for Paramount.
+On June 23, 2016, Abrams was set to produce Ed Solomon's script Beta, which was said to be combine Solomon's comedy with Inception and The Matrix, for Paramount.

-The Flamingo Affair film
+The Flamingo Affair

-In 29 June 2016, Abrams was planning on directing and producing the animated film The Flamingo Affair from writer Pamela Pettler for Paramount Animation.
+On June 29, 2016, Abrams was planning on directing and producing the animated film The Flamingo Affair from writer Pamela Pettler for Paramount Animation.

+Untitled Star Trek film

+In July 2016, Abrams reported that a fourth alternate universe Star Trek installment was in the works and that he was confident that Chris Pine, Zachary Quinto and Chris Hemsworth would return for the sequel.
+It was announced in December 2017 that Quentin Tarantino had pitched an idea to Paramount Pictures for a new Star Trek film.
+A writers room, consisting of Mark L. Smith, Lindsey Beer, Megan Amram and Drew Pearce, was assembled to flesh out the concept.
+The plan would be for Tarantino to direct the film, with J. J. Abrams onboard to produce.
+Smith later became the frontrunner to write the screenplay later that month.
+In May 2019, Tarantino confirmed that his Trek film was still in development, saying "It's a very big possibility.
+I haven't been dealing with those guys for a while cause I've been making my movie.
+But we've talked about a story and a script.
+The script has been written and when I emerge my head like Punxsutawney Phil, post-Once Upon a Time in Hollywood, we'll pick up talking about it again."
+Tarantino discussed the project in June 2019, stating that Smith had turned in his script, and Tarantino would soon be adding in his notes.
+He asserted his intention for the film to be rated R. In December 2019, it was reported that Tarantino had left the project, looking to make a smaller budget film.
+In January 2020, Tarantino stated the film "might" be made, but he would not direct it.
+As of 2024, due to ongoing internal issues at Paramount, the movie has stayed in the writing queue.

-The Nix series
+The Nix TV series

 In September 2016, Abrams was planning on directing and producing the series The Nix from author Nathan Hill, with Meryl Streep starring and producing.